alifaiyaz1120/Hashing-Spell-Checker/README.md

 ```bash
 ./spell_check <document file> <dictionary file>
 ```
-- <document file>: Name of the document file to be spell-checked.
+- "document file": Name of the document file to be spell-checked.
-- <dictionary file>: Name of the dictionary file containing valid words.
+- "dictionary file": Name of the dictionary file containing valid words.

 ### Example
 ```bash